Security guard jailed in deadly shooting at Denver protests

 Security guard jailed in deadly shooting at Denver protestsNew

-DENVER (AP) — Police say a private security guard working for a Denver TV station was jailed for investigation of first-degree murder in the deadly shooting of another man during dueling right- and left-wing protests.
+DENVER (AP) — Police say a private security guard working for a Denver TV station was jailed for investigation of first-degree murder in the deadly shooting of another man during dueling right- and left-wing protests over the weekend.
 The gunfire erupted Saturday afternoon.
-The Denver Post reports the guard — identified as 30-year-old Matthew Dolloff — was taken into custody after the clash in which another man apparently slapped him and sprayed him with Mace.
+The Denver Post reports the guard identified as 30-year-old Matthew Dolloff was detained after the clash in which another man apparently slapped him and sprayed him with Mace.
 The wounded man later died at a nearby hospital.
-Authorities did not reveal his name but family members identified him on Sunday as 49-year-old Lee Keltner.
+Authorities did not name him but family members identified him on Sunday as 49-year-old Lee Keltner.
+Jail records do not list an attorney who could comment on Dolloff’s behalf.